-Unless you’re in Belize or elsewhere on the Caribbean coast of Central America, chances are you will hear a lot of Spanish.
+Unless you’re in Belize or elsewhere on the Caribbean coast of Central America, chances are you’ll hear a lot of Spanish.

 Actually, even in Belize, more people are speaking español nowadays.
-And most Caribbean communities elsewhere are bilingual, or even trilingual.
+And Caribbean communities elsewhere are pretty much bilingual, or even trilingual.

 The point is, even in those places, speaking Spanish helps you become part of your community.
 It ensures people will show you more respect once you’re in Central America.

 Respect is a significant feature of Latino life.
 If you’re respected as something more than some gringo tourist you’ll get along better in this part of the world.

 Respect also works both ways.
 You do want to pay your new home the courtesy of having a basic conversation with any person in it, right?